PeppeL-G/bagawork/docs/src/routes/(other)/tutorials/gui/paper/+page.md

 ## Introduction
-The `Paper` component is a view that you can draw whatever you want on yourself, so it's similar to the `Image` component, but instead of specifying the URL of the image, you specify how the image should be drawn using lines, circles, rectangles, etc.
+The `Paper` component is a layout that you can draw whatever you want on yourself, so it's similar to the `Image` component, but instead of specifying the URL of the image, you specify how the image should be drawn using lines, circles, rectangles, etc.

 ## Creating a `Paper` component instance
-To create a new `Paper` component, simply write `Paper`.
+To create a new `Paper` component instance, simply write `Paper`.

 ::: tip Example